harshad-kakadiya/travel_pack.ai/SUPABASE_AUTH_SETUP.md

 # Supabase Authentication Setup Guide

-This guide will help you set up Supabase authentication for your TravelPack.ai project.
+This guide will help you set up Supabase authentication for your TravelBrief.ai project.

 ## 1. Supabase Dashboard Configuration